ImaGem Inc.

-ImaGem Inc. is a gem information company based on patented technology for grading and identifying gems.
-The parent company, ImageStatistics, offers applications in imaging and image processing for the medical, pharmaceutical, manufacturing, chemical and quality assurance industries.
-ImaGem was created after 20 years of research done on human perception and ImageStatistics, a statistical tool developed by Dr. Lalit K. Aggarwal.
-ImaGem’s Systems employ advanced optics, imaging technology and proprietary software programs to automate and integrate diamond grading.
-In addition to evaluating the 4C’s of diamond grading, ImaGem also analyzes Light behavior information based on precise and repeatable measures; three complementary dimensions of brilliance, intensity and sparkle.
+ImaGem Inc. is an information company that uses automated technology for grading and identifying gems.
+Its parent company, ImageStatistics, provides imaging and image processing applications for the medical, pharmaceutical, manufacturing, and chemical sectors.
+The company was established following research into human perception and the development of ImageStatistics, a statistical tool by Lalit K. Aggarwal.
+The company's systems use optics and imaging software to automate diamond grading.
+ImaGem also analyzes Light behavior information based on precise and repeatable measures; three complementary dimensions of brilliance, intensity and sparkle.
 ImaGem has created a system of uniquely identifying and registering (fingerprinting) a stone without any need for laser inscription.
 By offering all this information, ImaGem has promoted decision-making and efficiency in the gem industry supply chain.
 In 1998, ImaGem Inc. was incorporated in the state of Pennsylvania, USA after funding from a major retailer, Ben Franklin Technology Partnership, and private funding.
 The company has developed an integrated technology to collect image data for diamonds and gemstones, analyze it using direct measurement methodology and grade for precise and repeatable measurements.